You may remember him from his popular television series Auckland Daze or his award-winning comedy show

 "But by no means is there a feeling of 'making it'.
 We are making it up, we certainly have a feeling of that."

-All episodes of Darryl: An Outward Bound Story are available to stream on TVNZ On Demand from March 27.
+* All episodes of Darryl: An Outward Bound Story are available to stream on TVNZ On Demand here.